THE RHINE RIVER

 The Rhine has been depicted in the works of many other German authors, including Johann Wolfgang von Goethe, Thomas Mann and Kurt Tucholsky.

-The river has played an important role in the country's history and has inspired countless works of art and literature.
+Germany's longest river has played an important role in the country's history and has inspired countless works of art and literature.
 It is also home to several important cultural events, such as the Rhine in Flames festival, which takes place annually and involves spectacular firework displays along the river.